jtguggedal/thingy_web_bluetooth/README.md

-# Nordic Thingy:52 Web Bluetooth API
+# Nordic Thingy:52 for Web Bluetooth
 **About Thingy:52**

 The Nordic Thingy:52™ is a compact, power-optimized, multi-sensor development kit.
 It is an easy-to-use development platform, designed to help you build IoT prototypes and demos, without the need to build hardware or write firmware.
 Read more about it [here](https://www.nordicsemi.com/eng/Products/Nordic-Thingy-52).